yenaing-oo/teachreach/docs/iteration3Progress.md

 **Description**: The ability for students to message with their desired tutor.

 - As a student, I want to communicate with my tutor so that we can plan out our session.
 (3 days)<br>
-As a student, I want to know what time a message is sent.<br>
+- As a student, I want to know what time a message is sent.<br>
 - As a user, I want to see my chat history.<br>
 - As a student, I want have a contact list to keep track who I have contacted with.<br>

 **Account Management**

 **Description**: The ability for users to update important details about themselves.
-- As a user, I want to be able to update my account details.
-(1 day)<br>
 - As a user, I want to change my pronouns in my profile.
 (5 hrs)<br>
 - As a user, I want to be able to edit my login E-mail in my profile (5 hrs)<br>
 - As a user, I want to be able to change my name in my profile (5 hrs)<br>